milen-denev/rs_aio_db/README.md

 ## All in one database with dead simple API

 ## Note:
+libsql edition: 0.7.x
 rusqlite edition: 0.8.x
-libsql edition: 0.7.x

 ## Features

 - Auto migration: If additional or fewer fields are introduced to a structure, it immediately updates the database schema.
 - Local or In-Memory Capability: All functionality operates within local storage or in-memory systems.
 - Fully implemented CRUD functionality
-- Highly Performant: Offers very good performance, by doing some preliminary tests it seems that the overhead from both main libraries that I use (libsql and bevy_reflect) plus the overhead from my library is small enough to be unnoticeable, reading 1000 rows one by one took 28ms.
+- Highly Performant: Offers very good performance, by doing some preliminary tests it seems that the overhead from both main libraries that I use (rusqlite and bevy_reflect) plus the overhead from my library is small enough to be unnoticeable, reading 1000 rows one by one took 28ms.
 - Async Support with Tokio
 - Highly Concurrent due to the internal connection pooling
 - ORM-like API that is dead simple to use